romain-fontugne/BLT/README.md

 # BLT: BGP-update Labeling Tool

-Clarify BGP mess by attaching labels to each BGP update see doc/taxonomy.md for the detail of labels.
+Help to mine BGP data by labeling each BGP update message.
+See doc/taxonomy.md for the detail of labels.

-In addition to BLT, we developed simple anomaly detector that can catch routing anomaly and show it visibly.
+In addition to BLT, we developed a simple anomaly detector to find significant routing anomalies.

 ## Get Started
 ### Usage of BLT: